The uniform sparse FFT with application to PDEs with random coefficients: The uniform sparse FFT

-for all nodes $\boldx_g, g=1,...,G,$ simultaneously.
 We will call this modified version of the sFFT the \textit{uniform sFFT} or short \textit{usFFT} from now on, where \textit{uniform} is meant w.r.t.\ the discrete set of points $\setT_G$.
-The full method is stated in \autoref{algo:sfft_general}.
-Note, that the notations in \autoref{algo:sfft_general} are taken from the original works on the sFFT \cite{PoVo14}, \cite{KaPoVo17} and \cite{KaKrVo20} to set the focus on the modifications and therefore slightly differ from our here used notations.
-In detail, the Algorithm is stated for a trigonometric polynomial $p(\chi,\boldx)$, which will be the function $u(\boldx,\boldy)$ in our case, computes the index set $\tilde{\I}$, which is the index set $\I$ in our notations, and the corresponding Fourier coefficients $\tilde{\hat{\boldp}}_g$, which we denoted as $c_\boldk^{\texttt{usFFT}}(u_{\boldx_g})$ above.
-Note, that \autoref{algo:sfft_general} is the same as \cite[Alg.~3]{KaKrVo20} up to the gray highlighted modifications.

-\begin{proof}[Proof of Theorem~1.1] Note, that in the following explanations as well as in the corresponding Tables \ref{table:proof1} and \ref{table:proof2} 'sample complexities' always refers to the cardinality of the set of sampling locations, since we assume the black box sampling algorithm to provide the samples for all $G$ trigonometric polynomials $p^{(g)}$ simultaneously.

-Theorem~\ref{thm:complexities} is a slight modification of \cite[Thm.~2]{KaKrVo20}.
-To be more precise, we apply Algorithm~\ref{algo:sfft_general} using a random R1L approach in the role of Algorithm~$\operatorname{A}$ and a spatial discretization $\mathcal{X}$ based on multiple R1Ls, cf.~\cite{Kae17}, in step~3.
-In addition, we assume $s_\mathrm{local}\lesssim s$.
-The crucial difference to \cite[Thm.~2]{KaKrVo20} is that we have to take account of the modification that we demand for reconstructing not only one but even $G$ different trigonometric polynomials with possibly differing frequency supports $\I_g$, $g=1,\ldots,G$.

-Accordingly, we mainly refer to the analysis of the sample complexity and computational complexity of the sFFT using random R1Ls given in \cite[Sec.~3.2]{KaKrVo20} as well as the therefor necessary theoretical results from \cite[Sec.~4]{KaPoVo17}.
-In the following, we discuss the necessary modifications on the bounds and parameter choices discussed, proved and used in \cite[Sec.~3.2.2 and 3.2.3]{KaKrVo20} and \cite[Lem.~4.4 and Thm.~4.6]{KaPoVo17}, such that the corresponding results hold.
-The modifications when considering the usFFT can be separated in two different parts, first the possibly larger candidate sets $\J_t$ and $\I^{(1,\ldots,d)}$ in steps~2 and~3, respectively, and second the modified failure probability.
-Note, that $r$ and $\gamma_{\star}$ are the decisive parameters which provide estimates on the failure probability later on and, thus, both are discussed in the second part of the proof.
+The main difference to the sFFT algorithms from \cite{PoVo14,KaPoVo17,KaKrVo20} are the loops over $g$ and the corresponding unions of the frequency sets.
+Possible choices for Algorithm~$\operatorname{A}$ and the approximation approach used in step~3 of Algorithm~\ref{algo:sfft_general} are a random rank-1 lattice approach and a multiple rank-1 lattice approach, respectively, which actually leads to Theorem~\ref{thm:complexities}, cf.\ Appendix \ref{app:r1l} and Appendix \ref{app:proof}.